ajh123/rust-heightmap/README.md

 This project is a simple heightmap renderer written in Rust.
 It renders a basic flat plane split into chunks, using `wgpu` for graphics rendering and `winit` for window management.

+## Features

+- Renders a flat plane divided into chunks.
+- Utilizes `wgpu` for efficient GPU rendering.
+- Window management with `winit`.
+- Basic camera controls for navigating the scene.
+- Chunk-based terrain generation with support for flat and Perlin noise-based terrains.
+- Modular design for easy extension and modification.

+## Next Steps

+Future improvements could include:
+- Implementing heightmap loading from image files.
+- Adding lighting and shading effects.
+- Adding texture mapping to the heightmap.
+- Incorporating GUI elements for better user interaction.

+### Development timeline

 ## First Pass:

 The first pass was implemented in two stages: